Black community leaders, pastors gather to declare they're 'for North Omaha'

 “We want to be a part of the solution, and in order to do that, we’ve got to do it in a peaceful, respectful, strategic and unified way,” Dotzler said.

-At the afternoon Omaha 360 meeting, Willie Barney, the president and founder of the Empowerment Network, praised the foundation that has been built among law enforcement and the public.
+At the afternoon Omaha 360 meeting, Willie Barney, the president and founder of the Empowerment Network, praised the foundation that has been built between law enforcement and the public.

 Barney said he recently has spoken to people in other cities who are struggling to build those relationships.
 Omaha 360, which was started by the Empowerment Network, has brought together area residents and worked with the police to share information and resources since 2008.